All Episodes

 However, the Obama administration, its fellow travelers in Congress appear to care little for the long-term survival of this country.

-They are in the process of squandering the nation's wealth and thus its well-being.
+They are in the process of squandering the nation's wealth and thus its well-being in their headlong determination to, quote, fundamentally change the country, unquote.

 At the end of 2008, the publicly held debt of the U.S. government stood at 40.2% of GDP.

-In the four years of the Obama administration, the debt will increase to 5.7 trillion dollars, which is equal to the entire debt incurred by the U.S. since its founding, up to and including 2008, this will result in the country having a debt to GDP ratio of 72% by 2012, which is just two years from now.
+In the four years of the Obama administration, the debt will increase to $5.7 trillion, which is equal to the entire debt incurred by the U.S. since its founding, up to and including 2008.

-unheard of.
+Unheard of.

-Without significant repeal of the Obama tax and regulatory policies and changes in the entitlement programs and overall reduction in government spending, the current spending proposals and impact of the trillions needed for Obamacare, Social Security and Medicare and interest payments will result in the debt to GDP ratio exceeding 100% by 2019, which is just unsustainable.
+Without significant repeal of the Obama tax and regulatory policies and changes in the entitlement programs and overall reduction in government spending, the current spending proposals and impact of the trillions needed for Obamacare, Social Security, and Medicare and interest payments will result in the debt to GDP ratio exceeding 100% by 2019, which is just unsustainable.

 Recently, the bond ratings of Greece, Portugal, and Spain have been downgraded, Greece to junk status.